nuts-org/.github/profile/README.md

-# NUTS — NMR Utilities for Testing Solids
+# NUTS — NMR Unofficial ToolSet

 Welcome to NUTS — a slightly ridiculous name for a useful set of NMR tools.
 We're a small group of NMR lads working at the intersection of solid-state NMR and computational chemistry, and we've come together to build Python-based utilities to make working with NMR data a little less painful.